stfc/aiida-mlip/docs/source/user_guide/tutorial.rst

         "metadata": {"options": {"resources": {"num_machines": 1}}},
     }

-It's worth noting that the architecture is already defined within the model, accessible through the architecture property in the ModelData.
+It's worth noting that the architecture is already defined within the model, accessible through the architecture property in the ``ModelData``.
 Even if not explicitly provided as input, it will be automatically retrieved from the model.
 The parameters that are not specific to geometry optimisation are the same for the single point calculation.

 The calculation must be set: